How to spend a week in Brisbane and beyond

 Psst!
 If you want to keep exploring, here’s how you can spend 48 hours on North Stradbroke Island.

-Spend your evening at Eat Street North Shore; a foodie’s Disneyland built from shipping containers.
+Spend your evening at Eat Street North Shore; a foodie’s paradise built from shipping containers.

 From savoury snacks to mains and right through to delicious desserts, you can taste cuisines from nearly every corner of the world.
 If your night starts here, you’re doing something right.